magicalbrad/thundertixGA4/index.md

 </details>

 - Create a "Custom HTML Tag" in Tag Manager, using the script in [parent_frame.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/parent_frame.js) There is an optional configuration option in the file.
 See the comments in the file for more info.
-This tag only needs to be triggered on pages that have a Thundertix iframe.
+This tag should only be triggered on pages of your site that have a Thundertix iframe embed.

 <details style="margin-bottom: 1.5em">
   <summary>Example Image</summary>